 How can I create a waitlist?

-Using your online registration software, setting sessions with a quota and turning on the “allow waitlist” option is all there is to it!
+Using your online registration system, setting camp sessions with a quota and turning on the “allow waitlist” option is all there is to it!

 Once a quote for a specific session is reached, it will show to registering parents as “full”, but with a waitlist option.
 Once added, you can still request parents complete forms and make a deposit, and if a space opens it, it’s that much easier to move a fully registered child into the session.